rorotikamobile/generator-gi/README.md

 ###Credits
 ----------

-Thanks to [gitignore.io](http://www.gitignore.io) for hosting such an awesome and thanks to [yeoman](http://yeoman.io/) for making such an awesome tool.
+Thanks to [gitignore.io](http://www.gitignore.io) for hosting such an awesome service and thanks to [yeoman](http://yeoman.io/) for making such an awesome tool.